DataFire/DataFire/README.md

 ```

 ## Quickstart
-This quick tutorial will fetch issues from a repository on GitHub, and copy them to
+This quick tutorial will fetch stories from Hacker News, get the details
-a local file.
+for the top story, then store the results to a local file.

 First, let's add the Hacker News integration:
 ```